-Schools will also receive 80% of their estimated Proposition 28 carryover from 23-24 during Budget Development.
+Schools will also receive 80% of their estimated Proposition 28 carryover from 24-25 during Budget Development.
 State law requires that schools have up to three years to expend their Proposition 28 allocations.
-This means that carryover from dollars allocated in 2023-24 must be expended by June 30, 2026.
+This means that carryover from dollars allocated in the last two fiscal years must be expended by June 30, 2026.